 is designed with Omega 3 & 6 for optimum skin health.
 Using Derma Coat Care before and during the season can help improve skin resistance to irritation.
 Omega 3 fatty acids have an anti-inflammatory effect on irritation.
 Doc Roy's® Tri Omega 3

 can give relief when scratching is at its worst.

 Dogs with allergies may also go on antihistamines to stop the reaction and raise the resistance wall to allergens.
 Antihistamines can be a big allergy season help.
 They have few side effects and are inexpensive.
 Your veterinarian can give you guidance in using them effectively as part of your prevention plan.

 Severe cases may require prescription steroids, but steroids do have side effects.
-It is best to manage allergies without them for as long as possible and use steroids as a “silver bullet” when scratching becomes too traumatic to tolerate.
-Atopica is a prescription treatment that provides long term management with fewer side effects than steroid.
+It is best to manage allergies without them for as long as possible.
+Use steroids as a “silver bullet” when scratching becomes too traumatic to tolerate.
+Atopica is a prescription treatment that provides long-term management with fewer side effects than steroid.
 All are good at stopping the itch-scratch response.

-There is no “magic pill” for allergies but a few allergy tools will raise your pet’s resistance while keeping hair coat and skin comfortably healthy all allergy season long.
+There is no “magic pill” for allergies but a few tools will raise your pet’s resistance while keeping hair coat and skin comfortable and healthy all allergy season long.